(Originally penned in October of 2014, and re-posted on Sept 2, 2021.)

 I’m participating for the very first time this week in “5 Minute Friday” with katemotaung.com.
-I must confess that I am totally out of my comfort zone, with the timer set for five minutes and five minutes only in which to write a blog post.
+I will confess that I am totally out of my comfort zone, with the timer set for five minutes and five minutes only, during which to write a blog post.

 This week’s prompt is “Dare.”

 I’m old enough to think twice.
-To imagine the mess of limbs and scraped knees and bruised elbows and possible concussions, should we turn the tractor over and skid across the cement.
-I’ve seen how fast he goes when he and his cousin Luke travel that fast.
+To imagine the mess of limbs, scraped knees, bruised elbows, and possible concussions, should we turn the tractor over and skid across the cement.
+I’ve seen how fast he goes when he and his cousin Luke travel on that little job.
 But they are so young.
 And mendable.
 And soft, and bouncy.
 And I’m . . . not.

 I take a deep breath.
 I wonder when I first started to overthink these kinds of decisions.
 When did I get so protective of my elbows and my knees, I wonder.
 Since I hurt my ankle two years ago, making it practically impossible to run any longer?
 When I did something to my knee (I don’t even know what–!) that makes it so difficult to walk up the stairs without pain?

-I narrow my eyes at him, and he shrugs and gives me a goofy grin.
+I narrow my eyes at him, and he shrugs and gives me a goofy grin, his little endearing gap between his two front teeth.
 “Well . . . . ?” he says.
 “I only weigh 53 pounds, Mom.”

 So we are settled on the tractor, me on the seat, and he shows me how to steer it.
-I take a deep breath, and he starts to push . . . faster and faster and then he jumps on the back and we ride.
+I take a deep breath, and he starts to push . . . faster and faster and then he jumps on the back and we ride, careening, wobbling, skidding.

 Fast as the wind.
 Sure enough.
 He wasn’t kidding.

-And I wonder, as we whoop and hollar and scream all the way down our block-long driveway, why I spend so much of my time pulling weeds and toiling over laundry and reading things that don’t really matter, and not more time doing this.
+And I wonder, as we whoop and holler and scream all the way down our block-long driveway . . .
+I wonder why I spend so much of my time pulling weeds and toiling over laundry and reading things that don’t really matter, and not more time doing this.

-“Let’s do it again,” I say as we coast to a stop, and my son grins.
+“Let’s do it again,” I say, and my son grins.

 More from my site